-A little more than thirty (30), yes. thirty, years ago, The Industrial Committee on Building and Construction Industry, a tripartite body under the Ministry of Labour, agreed that there should be one comprehensive legislation covering Safety, Welfare and other aspects of employment in the building and construction Industry.
+A little more than thirty, yes, thirty, years ago, the Industrial Committee on Building and Construction Industry, a tripartite body under the Ministry of Labour, agreed that there should be one comprehensive legislation covering safety, welfare and other aspects of employment in the building and construction Industry.

-Now after thirty years, these two ordinances, one for Regulation of Employment and Conditions of Service of Building and Construction Workers and the other for the Levy and Collection of a Cess to augment the resources of the Welfare Boards for Building and Construction Workers have been promulgated by the President.
-It is necessary to point out that the First Ordinance gives effect with certain modifications, to the provisions of an earlier Bill introduced in Parliament but which has not yet been passed.
-That this earlier Bill was introduced in the Raiya Sabha almost eight years ago - on the 5th of December 1988, to be precise - and that this Bill was found by the Petitions Committee of the Lok Sabha, as early as July 1989 i.e. within less than 8 months of its introduction, to be so inadequate that "the Committee therefore recommends that the Bill pending in the Rajya Sabha be withdrawn and a fresh comprehensive Bill be introduced so as to cater to the long felt demands of a hereto neglected segment of the working class".
+Now after thirty years, these two ordinances, one for regulation of employment and conditions of service of building and construction workers and the other for the levy and collection of a cess to augment the resources of the welfare boards for building and construction workers have been promulgated by the President.
+It is necessary to point out that the first ordinance gives effect with certain modifications, to the provisions of an earlier bill introduced in Parliament but which has not yet been passed.
+That this earlier bill was introduced in the Rajya Sabha almost eight years ago-on the 5th of December 1988, to be precise-and that this Bill was found by the Petitions Committee of the Lok Sabha, is as early as July 1989 i.e. within less than 8 months of its introduction, to be so inadequate that is noted, "the Committee therefore recommends that the Bill pending in the Rajya Sabha be withdrawn and a fresh comprehensive Bill be introduced so as to cater to the long felt demands of a hereto-fore neglected segment of the working class".

-It is frirly common knowledge by now, and the Government of India is more than well aware of the fact, that the National Campaign Committee for Central Legislation on Construction Labour (NCC-CL) has been agitating for the adoption of a comprehensive legislation on the lines of a formulation worked out by the Campaign Committee of which Justice VR Krishna Iyer, retired Judge of the Supreme Court of India is the Chairman from its inception in November 1985, i.e. exactly ten years ago.
-One does not have to extol the provisions of the NCC-CL proposals except to point that the Petitions Committee in its Report stated : "The Committee desires that the legislation proposed by the Campaign Committee may be examined, considered and all its good features thereof may be suitably incorporated in the Government Bill".
+It is fairly common knowledge by now, and the Government of India is more than well aware of the fact, that the National Campaign Committee for Central Legislation on Construction Labour (NCC-CL) has been agitating for the adoption of a comprehensive legislation on the lines of a formulation worked out by the Campaign Committee from its inception in November 1985, i.e. exactly ten years ago.
+One does not have to extol the provisions of the NCC-CL proposals except to point that the Petitions Committee in its Report stated: "The Committee desires that the legislation proposed by the Campaign Committee may be examined, considered and all its good features thereof may be suitably incorporated in the Government Bili".

-Despite all these and the subsequent attempts by the NCC-CL to persuade the Government of the day to go ahead with legislating on the pattern of the NCC-CL formulations, what we now have is an Ordinance for the reason that "The President is
+Despite all these and the subsequent attempts by the NCC-CL to persuade the Government of the day to go ahead with legislating on 68 the pattern of the NCC-CL formulations, what we now have is an Ordinance for the reason that "The President is satisfied that circumstances exist which render it necessary for him to take immediate action to give effect to the provisions of the same Bill with certain modifications".
+Some immediacy, some action!